iPad Air 2022 Review

 This is a stunner of a tablet, in particular in the deep blue colour Apple sent in for review.
 The flat sides and back have an industrial feel that I much prefer to the rounded iPads and, as is usual for Apple gear, the device is finished to a high standard.
 The machined holes for the speakers and USB-C port are precisely completed and even the antenna lines on this 5G-capable model are hidden well.

 There’s an enlarged power button on the top with Touch ID smarts for unlocking the tablet securely.
 Face ID is still notable for its absence, and having spent so much time with the iPad Pro recently, I do really miss Apple’s excellent facial-unlocking option here.
-In particular, when the iPad Air is docked in a keyboard case, reaching out to unlock it via the button is quite a faff, where the Pro allows you to do so simply by looking at the screen.
+In particular, when the iPad Air is docked in a keyboard case, reaching out to unlock it via the button is quite a faff, whereas the Pro allows you to do so simply by looking at the screen.

 The 11-inch size is the sweet spot for a tablet, at least in my opinion.
 It’s small – and light – enough to slip into my rucksack without any noticeable addition of weight, while still being a decent enough size for productivity.
 It’s also an ideal size for travel, with the screen offering a decent area on which to catch up on a few episodes of whatever series you have on the go.
 Pair it with a keyboard and it turns into a compact laptop, a series of devices that Apple ditched when it canned the 11-inch MacBook Air and 12-inch MacBook.